 - National Lightning Safety Institute – Get the facts on lightening and learn how to avoid becoming a victim.

-- Energy Guide.com – Enter a few details on your home and learn what energy saving improvements makes the most sense.
+- Home Energy Yardstick – Enter a few details on your home and learn what energy saving improvements make the most sense.

 Protecting your home from power failures with a thorough power failure plan has become a necessity, due to today's many power outages.
 But with a little preplanning, the inconvenience of losing electricity can be left at just that.